LLC Taxes By State: Everything You Need to Know

 - Pay taxes on funds left in the business.

 The IRS treats LLCs that have more than one owner as partnerships for tax purposes.
 A multi-owner LLC doesn't have to pay separate taxes on the business income.
 The members are responsible for paying taxes on their shares of the business profits on their income tax returns each year.
 The shares are reported on Schedule E, which is filed with the personal tax return.
-A distributive share is the amount of losses and profits each LLC member is responsible for.
+A distributive share is the number of losses and profits each LLC member is responsible for.
 Distributive shares should be outlined in the LLC's operating agreement.

 In many operating agreements, LLC members determine that each member's share should be based on the individual percentage interest in the business.
 For example, if John owns 45 percent of an LLC and Jessica owns the other 55 percent, they would receive 45 and 55 percent of the profits and losses, respectively.
 However, this distributive share setup is not a requirement of an LLC.
 If members choose to allocate profits and losses in a different way, this is called a special allocation.
 To avoid fines and penalties, the LLC members must follow all IRS rules around special allocations.